sudharshans2009/school-managment/docs/APP_SPECIFIC_FEATURES.md

 ## Overview

-The Amrita Vidyalayam Management System includes enhanced features specifically designed for the native desktop and mobile applications.
+The Amrita Vidyalayam, Ettimadai includes enhanced features specifically designed for the native desktop and mobile applications.
 These features provide a superior user experience compared to the web version, including offline functionality, keyboard shortcuts, system integration, and native performance optimizations.

 ## Features Implemented